uob-mas/uob-mas.github.io/index.md

 ## Welcome to Social AI and Multi-Agent Systems Research at Bristol!

 We are a team of researchers advancing foundational AI for the societal good, focusing on the development of ethical multi-agent systems.

-Our work encompasses intelligent agents and multi-agent systems, social AI, multi-agent reinforcement learning, and graph-based approaches, all while integrating normative principles to ensure that AI systems align with societal norms and values.
+Our work encompasses intelligent agents and normative multi-agent systems, multi-agent reinforcement learning, and graph-based approaches, all while integrating normative principles to ensure that AI systems align with societal norms and values.

+Our research seeks to facilitate interactions between computational agents and social entities, such as humans and organizations, with a strong emphasis on promoting prosocial behaviour and ensuring equitable outcomes.

 We are based in the [School of Computer Science](https://www.bristol.ac.uk/science-engineering/schools/computer-science/) at the [University of Bristol](https://www.bristol.ac.uk).
-Our team is a part of the federated [Intelligent Systems Labs](https://www.bristol.ac.uk/research/groups/intelligent-systems/), affiliated with the [Collective Dynamics lab](https://uob-colldyn.github.io/) and the AI lab.
+Our team is part of the federated [Intelligent Systems Labs](https://www.bristol.ac.uk/research/groups/intelligent-systems/), which comprises several units focussing on AI, machine learning, and data science research.
+We are affiliated with the [Collective Dynamics lab](https://uob-colldyn.github.io/) and the AI lab.

+To learn more about our research and contributions, please explore our publications.
+If you are looking for a specific paper, tool, or dataset, feel free to reach out to [Nirav Ajmeri](https://niravajmeri.github.io).

 <div id="imageCarousel" class="carousel slide" data-ride="carousel">